Learn how to make homemade bath soaks and salts from everyday ingredients that are probably already in your home! Non-toxic and easy!

-At this point in my life baths seem like the ultimate luxury.
-It’s not that I have a particularly nice bathroom (think of your typical apartment-sized bathtub with 1980’s tile).
+At this point in my life, baths seem like the ultimate luxury.
+It’s not that I have a particularly nice bathroom (think of your typical apartment-sized bathtub with 1980s cream tile).
 It’s that having a bath means that I have the time to do nothing for at least 30 minutes.

 The thing about making your own bath products is that it is super easy.
 You don’t have to mix up a large batch or buy special products.
 Just make exactly what you need when you need it.